 Well, most female livebearers do have a gravid spot.
-This is the most translucent part of the skin, close to he anal fin and where the sexual organ of the female is situated.
+So, there are also female livebearers that won't show a gravid spot.
+That's why we can tell that a gravid spot is not crucial to determine a female livebearer from a male livebearer.
+The gravid spot is the most translucent part of the skin, close to he anal fin and where the sexual organ of the female is situated.
 Most females do show this spot already a couple of days after birth.
 It just needs a good eye to spot this gravid spot at such an early stage.
 Of course, with female livebearers which are very dark based like e.g., black mollies, even with a very good eye sight, you probably won't be able to spot the gravid spot.

 Note: I've mentioned that most female livebearers have a gravid spot for there are also species of which the females don't have a gravid spot.